-A swap is two moves, one of meet1 to whatever meet2 is assigned to, and the other of meet2 to leaves the solution in its original state whether the swap occurs or not.
+A swap is two moves, one of meet1 to whatever meet2 is assigned to, and the other of meet2 to whatever meet1 is assigned to.
+It succeeds whenever those two moves succeed.

 KheMeetSwap has two useful properties.
 First, exchanging the order of its parameters never affects what it does.
-Second, the code fragment

-'''

-if( KheMeetSwap(meet1, meet2) )
+Second, the code fragment if( KheMeetSwap(meet1, meet2) ) KheMeetSwap(meet1, meet2);

-KheMeetSwap(meet1, meet2);

-'''